scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

 # Aurix TC334 (CMake) Demo

 This project is a demonstration of the integration of Scrutiny on a Infineon Aurix TC334 microcontroller.
 The project uses CMake and builds with ``tricore-elf-gcc`` provided with AURIX Development Studio.
-This demo runs a minimalistic task scheduler with 3 premptive tasks
+This demo runs a minimalistic task scheduler with 3 preemptive tasks

  - 10 Khz High Priority
  - 1Khz Low Priority